- Search The Registry

 - My Account

-Coleman Hawkins, an African American jazz composer and saxophonist, was born on this date in 1904.
+Coleman Hawkins, a Black jazz composer and saxophonist, was born on this date in 1904.

 Coleman Randolph Hawkins was from St. Joseph, MO.
 His mother was a schoolteacher and organist and introduced him to music.
 Hawkins started playing piano at five, but later switched to cello and the saxophone.
 In 1921, he was playing with the 12th Street Theater in Kansas City while studying music at the industrial and educational institute and Washburn College in Topeka, KS.
 Beginning in 1922, he played with Fletcher Henderson's band, recording with Black Swan Records.
 It made him a star and continued for 11.